 Sponsor firms that take on student interns for the required three work periods are the backbone of our internship program.
 Since 1976, over 200 U.S. and global organizations have sponsored CEM student interns.
-Most sponsor firms are general contractors, specialty contractors, construction managers, or consultants or owners with significant field construction activities.
+Most sponsor firms are general contractors, specialty contractors, construction managers, consultants, or owners with significant field construction activities.

 Our mission: To be a global leader in construction engineering by producing engineering leaders proficient in all aspects of project development and execution.